 F1GMAT: What are the post-MBA opportunities available for HHL MBA Grads?

-Another possible opportunity for the MBA graduates who wish to continue their research is to pursue a PhD.
-HHL, as a school with the status of a university, offers its own Doctoral program and invites internal as well as external applicants.
+Another possible opportunity for the MBA graduates who wish to continue their research is to pursue a Ph.D. at HHL, as the school with the status of a university, offers its own Doctoral Program and invites internal as well as external applicants.

 F1GMAT: Apart from the Full-time MBA program, what are some of the other MBA programs offered by Leipzig Graduate School of Management?

 Raluca Modoiu (HHL Full-time MBA): HHL also offers the part-time MBA program for candidates who wish to get an MBA while keeping their full-time employment.
 The program is designed for two years, and the classes take place once a month, in Leipzig or Cologne, that include two residential weeks in Leipzig and a one week Global Immersion Seminar in Boston.
 The program starts each year in March.

 Another available program is our Global Executive MBA, a modular program designed for candidates in senior positions and at least five years of work experience.
 The program is developed in cooperation with EADA, a renowned business school in Barcelona, and the program is split into 8 residential weeks within a period of 21 months, with courses taking place in five different locations: Leipzig, Barcelona, India, China, and Brazil.